radareorg/r0/README.md

 PORTABILITY
 ===========
-ired is known to build and run on several OS.
+r0 is known to build and run on several OS.
 - GNU, Linux, OSX, Windows (mingw), cygwin, Solaris, BSD, ...

 TODO: